algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/concepts.md

 These facets need to be declared so that the values can be retrieved and then filtered through the UI ([see the configuration](reference.html#disjunctive-facets)).

-### Hierarchical facetting
+### Hierarchical faceting

-The hierarchical facets extends the concepts used in the disjunctive facetting in order to be able to organize the values in a tree like fashion.
+The hierarchical facets extends the concepts used in the disjunctive faceting in order to be able to organize the values in a tree like fashion.

-When using the same high-tech e-shop example (see the previous paragraph about [disjunctive facetting](#disjunctive-facetting)), we can imagine that TV and video projectors are organized in a higher category called video hardware.
+When using the same high-tech e-shop example (see the previous paragraph about [disjunctive faceting](#disjunctive-faceting)), we can imagine that TV and video projectors are organized in a higher category called video hardware.

 The structure inside the record should contain all the variations per level.
 For a product in the TV category, the record will have a `lvl1` attribute that will contain `video hardware` and a `lvl2` that will contain `video hardware > TV`.
-With the hierarchicalf feature, you can facet values per level and you will be provided the correct hierarchy of facet values.
+With the hierarchical feature, you can facet values per level and you will be provided the correct hierarchy of facet values.

 ```markdown